OXID-eSales/testing_library/README.rst

 | ✔/✘ - Module tests works, but shop tests does not
 | ✘   - Does not work

-.. [*] when shop package is used and additional modules are included in to shop, one of the shop tests fails.
+.. [*] when shop package is used and additional modules are included in to shop, one of the shop tests fails (Unit_Admin_ModuleListTest::testRender).

 Installation
 ------------